I’ve been trying different nut milks lately and finally got around to making Brazil nut milk.

 After the nuts are done soaking, pour out the water and rinse them with fresh water.

 Step 2: Place the nuts in your blender with about 4 to 5 cups of water.
 Add the dates if you are using them.
-I have a Vitamix, but you can use any high speed blender.
+I recommend using a powerful blender for this recipe (see my blender recommendations).

 Blend on high for about 50 seconds or until you don’t have any more date or nuts pieces.
 After you are done blending, you’ll have a thick white liquid with lots of froth on top.